-Lois Saint-Jacques is a graduate of the City University of New York with a Bachelor of Fine Arts in Film and Video.
-She has over seven years of post-production experience and has produced, and at times edited, episodic promos for the History Channel.
+Lois Saint-Jacques is a graduate of the City University of New York with a Bachelor of Fine Arts in Film and Video and has over seven years of experience working in television and promotions.
+She has produced and edited episodic promos for the History Channel.
 Mama Bears is her first involvement in a documentary project.